nrichards/mdpicgen/README.md

 To help keep Markdown editing fun for projects needing to add many images which are permutations of a source diagram, this tool will do the heavy lifting.

-It is designed for the needs of the Qun mk2 synthesizer project's [README.md](https://github.com/raspy135/Qun-mk2) guide, originally.
-The guide's images are helpful visualizations which teach synthesizer control combinations.
-Users study these in order to activate features on the synthesizer.
-There are many combinations available, and many images to generate, consequently.
+It is designed for the needs of the Qun mk2 synthesizer project's [README.md](https://github.com/raspy135/Qun-mk2) guide documentation, originally.
+Adding images to the guide provides helpful visualizations to teach synthesizer control combinations.
+Users may refer to pictures in order to activate features on the synthesizer, in addition to text.
+There are many combinations available with the Qun, and many images to generate, consequently.

-Updating the images and the Markdown is work which is worthy of automation.
+So updating 60+ structured images and their Markdown links is work worthy of automation.

 # Features